Friz64/erupt/USER_GUIDE.md

     .api_version(vk::API_VERSION_1_1);

 let instance_info = vk::InstanceCreateInfoBuilder::new()
-    .application_info(&app_info); // <--- `Deref` instead of `.build()`
+    .application_info(&app_info); // <--- `Deref` instead of `.build_dangling()`
 ```

-You can use the `.build()` method on builders to convert back to the raw inner
+You can use the `.build_dangling()` method on builders to convert back to the
-struct.
-Wherever possible, its use should be avoided because it gets rid of the
+raw inner struct.
+Wherever possible, its use should be avoided because it gets
-associated lifetime, allowing for memory safety hazards.
-Every builder
+rid of the associated lifetime, allowing for memory safety hazards.
+Every
-implements `Deref` and `DerefMut` to its inner struct, which is the preferred
+builder implements `Deref` and `DerefMut` to its inner struct, which is the
-method of accessing it.
-Only call `.build()` as late as possible when you need
+preferred method of accessing it.
+Only call `.build_dangling()` as late as
-ownership access.
+possible when you need ownership access.

 ## Loaders